christianbmartinez/cbm_2024/README.md

 # cbm_2024

-My annual dev portfolio build 🫡

-Currently in development 🚧
+My annual dev portfolio build currently in development 🚧

-Using twv4 which is not tested in the way I am using it.
-Just experimenting with it for now.
+Next.js, TailwindV4, and experiments.
+Do not use for production in it's current state.

 # Current folder structure for Twv4

 Here is the current folder structure I use to make things work.
+(Not every file.)
 This is subject to change as I am actively experimenting with this setup, the cascade layers, configurations, and the design system overall.

 ```
-root(
 ├── app
 │   └── routes          -- Routes
 │   └── globals.css     -- Dynamically injected and minified css, via build script.